apache/pekko/docs/src/main/paradox/dispatchers.md

 ## Dependency

-Dispatchers are part of core Akka, which means that they are part of the akka-actor dependency:
+Dispatchers are part of core Pekko, which means that they are part of the pekko-actor dependency:

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion